-Postgraduate Diploma, Honours and Coursework Master's programme students are eligible for the Faculty International Student Bursary.
-For additional information on this bursary, please contact the Faculty's Postgraduate Office or visit: www.humanities.uct.ac.za/ postgraduate/students/awards
+Postgraduate Diploma, Honours and Coursework Masters programme students are eligible for the Faculty International Student Bursary.
+For additional information on this bursary, please contact the Faculty's Postgraduate Office or visit:

-Scholarships are also available for international students.
-International students should contact the University's International Academic Programmes Office (IAPO) for assistance.
-Please visit the IAPO website or contact IAPO on (021) 650 5667.
+Scholarships are available for international students.
+International students should contact the University's Postgraduate Funding Office for assistance on 021 650 3622.
+Applicants can download the brochure entitled: Funding Your Postgraduate Studies at UCT which is available from: